-Tethers for FIA certified devices must be FIA approved and shall use homologated tethers which are identified by an FIA 8858 label sewn on them.
+Tethers for FIA certified devices must be FIA approved and shall ~~It is also required to~~ use homologated tethers which are identified by an FIA 8858 label sewn on them.

-The Frontal Head Restraint system should be considered as an ensemble which involves the seat, the harnesses, the frontal head restraint unit, its tethers and helmet.
+The Frontal Head Restrain system should be considered as an ensemble which involves the seat, the harnesses, the frontal head restraint unit, its tethers and helmet.